thibaudclement/letsbendthecurve/README.md

 ## Project Background

+In 2021, the software startup I had co-founded six years earlier was experiencing exponential growth.
+This required scaling up our cloud infrastructure, which, in turn, increased its environmental footprint.
+Concerned about the ecological impact of our work, I began exploring ways to mitigate this effect and discovered the emerging field of sustainable computing and software engineering.
+This interest has since become a focus of my professional and academic journey.

+Although I am a self-taught programmer, my formal academic background is in management.
+To bridge the gap and contribute effectively to sustainable solutions for the growing demands of the Information and Communication Technology (ICT) sector, I started pursuing foundational computer science coursework at Stanford.
+This quarter, alongside _CS448B: Data Visualization_, I attended the _Stanford Energy Seminar_ to deepen my understanding of sustainability challenges and opportunities in technology.
+This project integrates my prior experience with additional research and interviews conducted specifically for this visual explainer.

+_Let’s Bend the Curve_ draws its name from the exponential trajectory of the ICT sector’s environmental impact, which we aim to curb.
+The article, _Sustainability in the Computing Age: Addressing the Environmental Impact of Digital Technology_, seeks to raise awareness of the unsustainable trends in digital technology while presenting actionable solutions and fostering innovation in sustainable computing to meet industry demands in an environmentally responsible way.

 ## Target Audience

+This visual explainer is designed to be accessible to a general audience, requiring no prior technical knowledge.
+While it aims to engage a broad readership, it also targets three specific sub-audiences, each with complementary goals:

+1. **End Users:** The explainer seeks to raise awareness among digital service users about the environmental footprint of technology.
+The goal is not to discourage usage but to foster an understanding that manipulating digital information carries an environmental cost, even if it is not immediately visible.

+2. **Software Engineers:** The explainer aims to highlight the significant impact technical decisions can have on sustainability.
+It identifies low-hanging fruit and illustrates how the scalability of software and the power of innovation can play an effective role in the energy transition and combating climate change.

+3. **Government Officials and Policymakers:** The explainer provides insights into the sources of emissions in the digital technology sector.
+It outlines how strategic nudges, incentives, and regulations can shape the industry’s future toward a lower carbon footprint.

 ## Data Sources
 - [Streaming’s dirty secret: how viewing Netflix top 10 creates vast quantity of CO2](https://www.theguardian.com/tv-and-radio/2021/oct/29/streamings-dirty-secret-how-viewing-netflix-top-10-creates-vast-quantity-of-co2)